Last Updated: 18/02/2026

 Further information on case construction is in the Read Me file, the STL files and the original design files can be dlownload for free from cult3D using the link below.

-Case 3D Print files
+Case 3D Print files (original DIY PCB)

 Circuit Diagram, click for larger version